End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Experiments

-The V2X-Seq-SPD dataset~\cite{yu2023v2x} provides a realistic vehicle--infrastructure cooperative perception benchmark, where both vehicle-side and infrastructure-side nodes are equipped with a forward-facing camera and LiDAR.
-Compared with synthetic datasets, V2X-Seq-SPD features challenging illumination variations, frequent occlusions, and irregular traffic behaviors.
-In this scenario, the elevated infrastructure viewpoint effectively complements vehicle-side blind spots.
-As reported in Table~\ref{tab:xet-v2x experiment results} and Fig.~\ref{fig:combined_a}--Fig.~\ref{fig:combined_c}, XET-V2X consistently outperforms the single-vehicle baseline XET-V under all latency settings.
-Under zero latency, XET-V2X achieves mAP and AMOTA improvements of 30.5\% and 31.8\%, respectively, while also reducing AMOTP.
-Performance gains remain stable under increasing V2I delays, indicating strong robustness to communication latency in real-world environments.
+The V2X-Seq-SPD dataset~\cite{yu2023v2x} provides a realistic vehicle-infrastructure cooperative perception benchmark, characterized by illumination variations, frequent occlusions, and complex traffic dynamics.
+As shown in Table~\ref{tab:xet-v2x experiment results} and Fig.~\ref{fig:combined_a}--\ref{fig:combined_c}, XET-V2X consistently outperforms the single-vehicle baseline XET-V under all latency settings.
+In the case of zero latency, XET-V2X improves the mAP and AMOTA by 30.5\% and 31.8\%, respectively, while also reducing AMOTP compared to those in the baseline case.
+These gains remain stable as the communication delay increases, demonstrating strong robustness to realistic V2X latency.

-The V2X-Sim-V2V scenario~\cite{li2022v2x} evaluates multi-vehicle collaboration with distinct characteristics from vehicle--infrastructure settings.
-Although constrained by motion consistency and temporal alignment, V2V collaboration provides dense neighboring viewpoints in non-intersection road segments, forming a dynamic surround-view perception structure.
-As shown in Table~\ref{tab:xet-v2x experiment results} and Fig.~\ref{fig:combined_d}--Fig.~\ref{fig:combined_f}, XET-V2X surpasses XET-V across all evaluated delays.
-At zero latency, mAP and AMOTA increase by 25.6\% and 27.2\%, demonstrating effective exploitation of complementary vehicle viewpoints.
-Notable performance advantages are preserved even under large communication delays, highlighting robustness under sparse and asynchronous collaboration.

-In the V2X-Sim-V2I scenario~\cite{li2022v2x}, performance gains primarily stem from complementary sensing perspectives.
-The infrastructure node, equipped with a $360^\circ$ LiDAR and multi-camera setup, provides comprehensive coverage of intersections and long-range road segments, compensating for the limited forward-facing vehicle view.
-As illustrated in Table~\ref{tab:xet-v2x experiment results} and Fig.~\ref{fig:combined_g}--Fig.~\ref{fig:combined_i}, XET-V2X achieves substantial improvements over XET-V, with mAP and AMOTA gains of 44.6\% and 45.5\% under zero latency.
-Consistent advantages under delayed communication further confirm the effectiveness of vehicle--infrastructure collaboration.